OSeMOSYS/osemosys_global/docs/examples.md

    while utilizing CBC as the solver it should take just over an hour to solve.
    :::

-8. View system level capacity results to assess the impact of temporal resolution changes on the integration of electricity storage.
+8. View the system level capacity results to assess the impact of temporal resolution changes on the integration of electricity storage.

     ![Example-6.2](_static/example_6.2.png "Example-6.2")